Chapter 4. IPFW Dummynet and Traffic Shaping

 #

 All the other parameters of the queue are reset to their defaults.
-Therefore, it is best to retain the original commands used to construct queues, pipes, and schedulers, so that if you are only changing one parameter, all other parameters can be replicated on the command line.
-Otherwise you will have to reconstruct the parameters from the output of ipfw queue show which can be quite tedious.
+Therefore, it is best to retain the original commands used to construct queues, pipes, and schedulers, even if changing only one parameter.
+That way, all other parameters can be replicated on the command line.
+Otherwise it may be necessary to reconstruct the parameters from the output of ipfw queue show which can be quite tedious.

-Here, we note the simplest setup for pipes creates dynamic pipes when needed:
+Here, note that the simplest setup for pipes creates dynamic pipes when needed:

 # ipfw pipe 1 config bw 300kbit/s weight 10 mask src-ip 0x0000ffff dst-ip 0xffffffff